 An alpha male struggling with depression will accept the facts.
 He’s depressed and he knows it.
 But he doesn’t stop there.
 Once he has accepted his situation, he will do everything in his power to face the black dog and control it.
 He will seek out help, go to therapy, and take an objective look at his life to find the hidden causes of his condition.

 A beta male, on the other hand, will run.
-He will either deny that he is depressed and refuse to take action to fix the problem or he will use it as an excuse for why he can’t live the life he wants.
+He will either deny that he is depressed and refuse to act to fix the problem, or he will use it as an excuse for why he can’t live the life he wants.
 He will blame his depression for marital problems, his floundering career, and various addictions.

-But he won’t do a damn thing to accept it, fix it and grow from it.
+But he won’t do a damn thing to accept it, fix it, or grow from it.

 Despite the common myths surrounding alpha males, true alphas are not good at everything.
 Although their commitment to excellence means that they will likely have a wider breadth of expertise and knowledge than most people, they are still acutely aware of their weaknesses, and willing to accept them.

 They don’t act like they know it all and they aren’t afraid to ask for help.
 In fact, when faced with a situation where they don’t know what to do, they are quick to own their ignorance and seek the input of others.

 Betas tend to be die-hard “know it alls”.
 They will give you their opinion on topics they know nothing about, exaggerate their successes and skills, and, when backed into a corner, will fight tooth and claw to prove they’re right.